-Figure 4: New mortgage loans by homeowners in the UK and the US
+Figure 5: New mortgage loans by homeowners in the UK and the US

-Source: British Household Panel Survey/Understanding Society and Panel Study of Income Dynamics.
+Note: Authors' calculations using British Household Panel Survey/Understanding Society and Panel Study of Income Dynamics.

-Figure 5 shows that the periods of new borrowing also coincided with growth in the proportion of households with positive spending on housing extensions among homeowners.
-This activity was also focused on younger households.
-As we saw in Figure 3, older households responded much less to these developments.
-The right hand panel reports there is also evidence of increases in home improvement spending in the US when house prices growth was highest.
+Figure 6 shows that the periods of new borrowing also coincided with growth in the proportion of households with positive spending on housing extensions among homeowners.
+This activity was also focused on younger households, for whom the proportion with positive spending on extensions rose by seven percentage points from 2001-2004 (from 21% to 28%).
+As we saw in Figure 4, older households responded much less to these developments.
+The right-hand panel shows there is also evidence of increases in home improvement spending in the US when house prices growth was highest (and that home improvement spending fell as house price growth slowed or declined).

-Figure 5: Housing extensions by homeowners in the UK and US
+Figure 6: Housing extensions by homeowners in the UK and US

-Source: Living Costs and Food Survey and Panel Study of Income Dynamics
+Note: Authors' calculations using Living Costs and Food Survey and Panel Study of Income Dynamics.